Oct 22, 2024

 4. Pay off debt fast

-5. Invest in yourself
+5. Invest in yourself:

 6. Boost your credit score

 Some of life’s expenses, like medical bills, are too big to fit comfortably into your budget.
-If you learn to borrow wisely, they won’t undermine your financial stability.
+If you learn to borrow wisely, they won’t damage your financial stability.
 Lenders check credit scores to understand each borrower’s creditworthiness and decide what interest rates and loan terms to offer.
 The higher your score, the better the interest rate you may be offered.

 Here are some ways to improve your credit score: